-When it comes to P2P file transfers and torrenting, the most important characteristics are speed and knowing your IP address will never be exposed.
+When it comes to P2P file transfers and torrenting, the most important characteristics are VPN speed and knowing your IP address will never be exposed.

 Surfshark is one of the best VPNs for torrenting.
 With leak protection and kill switches built into their apps.
 Additionally, with the WireGuard protocol, Surfshark can deliver blazing-fast speeds for P2P torrenting on all servers.

 IPVanish provides good security against leaking your IP address, and has generally very good download speeds.
 But you do need to keep in mind that IPVanish is based in the US, which is home to some of the harshest copyright violation laws we’ve seen.

 Netflix, streaming, and torrenting winner: Surfshark

 Surfshark has a reputation for being a reliable service, and it was certainly reliable during our testing.
 And if you do have a problem or question, customer support is always available through their responsive 24/7 live chat system.
 We contacted them several times during our testing.
 The Surfshark team was always fast and helpful.

 IPVanish functioned reliably during our testing.
 They also offer 24/7 live chat support.
-During our testing of this service, the support team was competent, although we sometimes had to wait 5+ minutes to be connected to a chat representative.
+Their support team was competent, although we sometimes waited 5+ minutes to be connected to a chat representative.

 Reliability and support winner: Tie